shekhargulati/java8-the-missing-tutorial/04-collectors.md

 }
 ```

-`toSet` method uses `HashSet` as the Set implementation to store the result set.
+The `toSet` method uses a `HashSet` as the Set implementation to store the result set.

 ### Collecting data into a Map